MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support.md

 ![Get expert help](media/azure-stack-help-and-support/get-support-cards.png)

 - **Support requests**.
-Open a case with Microsoft Customer Support Services for expert help with any problem related to Azure Stack.
+Open a case with Microsoft Customer Support Services for specialized help with any problem related to Azure Stack.

 - **Community**.
 The [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack) is a community of Azure Stack experts who help answer questions and solve problems.

 - **Learning**.
-Online courses help build your skills for configuring and operating Azure Stack.
+Online courses to help build your skills for configuring and operating Azure Stack.

-## Tutorials
+## Get up to speed with Azure Stack

-This set of tutorials is customized depending on whether you're running the ASDK or integrated systems to help you learn the specific needs for your deployment.
+This set of tutorials is customized depending on whether you're running the ASDK or integrated systems so you can quickly get up to speed with your environment.

 ![Get support tutorials](media/azure-stack-help-and-support/get-support-tutorials.png)